onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/accounting-and-dir-stats.md

 # Accounting & directory size statistics

 This guide is dedicated to admin users that would like to understand and interpret file and directory size statistics in a space.
-Consider reading the [counterpart documentation for users][user-doc]
+Consider reading the [counterpart documentation for users][user-doc].

 Accounting enables [directory size statistics][dir-stats] and prevents space members from disabling them, making sure that accounting data is always available.
 Only Oneprovider admins can manipulate this option.